thephpleague/uri/docs/5.0/manipulations/middlewares.md

 var_dump($newUri->__toString() === $newAltUri->__toString()); //return true
 ~~~

-<p class="message-notice">You should avoid using the Normalize modifier for anything else but URI comparison as some changes applied may introduce some data loss.</p>
+<p class="message-notice">You should avoid using the Normalize URI middleware for anything else but URI comparison as some changes applied may introduce some data loss.</p>

-### Applying multiple modifiers to a single URI
+### Applying multiple URI middleware to a single URI

-Since all modifiers returns a URI object instance it is possible to chain them together.
+Since all URI middleware returns a URI object instance it is possible to chain them together.
 To ease this chaining the package comes bundle with the `League\Uri\Modifiers\Pipeline` class.
 The class uses the pipeline pattern to modify the URI by passing the results from one modifier to the next one.

-The `League\Uri\Modifiers\Pipeline` uses two methods:

-- `Pipeline::pipe` to attach a URI modifier following the *First In First Out* rule.
+The `League\Uri\Modifiers\Pipeline` uses the `Pipeline::pipe` to attach a URI Middleware following the *First In First Out* rule.

 ~~~php
 <?php